 Another general problem in product line organizations pose the sales activities.
 How many of the sales activities are to be central and how many are to be put to the product lines?

 The Volkswagen supervisory board decided to place the regional responsibilities to defined sub divisions: North and South America and Sub Sahara will be handled by the subdivision VW, North Africa by Seat, Russia and India by Skoda, Near East and Asia-Pacific by Audi.
 That however is a delicate construction that sometimes causes problems, it assumes all decisions will be neutral in regard to the other divisions or subdivisions.

-The truck and bus unit, with the new name Traton, is not part of the core VW-business, e. g. the customers of trucks are probably very different from the customers of cars.
-Traton will be spun off and become a new stock company.
-(The insider complaints about a very long VW decision processes thus will be past).
-Traton will include primarily MAN and Scania.
-The merger of MAN and Scania makes sense, they manufacture at about the same level in the production processes, an “economy of scale-effect” can be expected.
+The truck and bus unit, Traton, is not part of the core VW-business, e. g. the customers of trucks are probably very different from the customers of cars.
+Traton has been spun off and is a stock company.
+Traton includes primarily MAN and Scania.
+The merger of MAN and Scania makes sense, they manufacture at about the same level in the production processes, an “economy of scale-effect”obviously already has been observed.

 And since the motorcycle company Ducati too is not part of Volkswagen core business in the more or less long run it might be sold.

 P.S.: These considerations are based on public information in the media.
 They are to illustrate theoretical findings.
 If the used assumptions prove to be different, different conclusions might be logical.

 — More?
 See: Business Organization System Theory